 There may be many new faces in the office, with some staff turnover during the transition.
-What affect will this have on the ability to recognize intruders?
+What affect will this have on the ability to recognise intruders?

 - How are access and monitoring being handled for new onsite cleaning staff and contractors that may be brought in to deep clean the office?
 How is their physical access being managed?
 Are visitor IDs required?
 If so, are there enough?

 - During post-pandemic deep cleaning efforts, cleaning staff may need to access areas not normally touched, such as server and comms rooms.
 How are you supervising access to these rooms?
 Are these contractors being vetted as usual?